 A patient who pre-pays for a series of visits is more likely to show up for those visits.
 When a patient knows missing an appointment means losing a visit from their package and the payment associated with it, they will make more of an effort to get there.
 This strategy works well for cash patients who pay out of pocket, or can even be used for paying a series of copays or deductible fees in advance.

 Tip #8: Have A Written Policy

-Standard operating procedure should be that a patient reads and signs a missed appointment policy along with the other new patient paperwork for the first visit.
-Having a sign posted at the front desk with this policy can also be helpful.
-That way, no one can claim they didn’t know about the ramifications of no-showing an appointment.
+Standard operating procedure should be that a patient reads and signs a missed appointment policy along with the other new patient paperwork at their first visit.
+Posting a sign at the front desk with this policy can also be helpful.
+That way, no one can claim they didn’t know about the ramifications of no-showing for an appointment.

-It is common to allow one missed appointment free and clear of any charges, but charging a missed appoinment fee for any no-shows after that can help reduce the number of people skipping appointments.
+It’s common to allow one missed appointment free and clear of any charges, but charging a missed appoinment fee for any no-shows after that should help reduce skipped appointments.
 Some practices will charge a nominal fee of something like $25-35, while others will charge the full cost of the appointment.
 The details are up to you.
 Of course, exceptions can be made on a case by case basis, and typically offices do not charge for sickness or emergencies.
 Additionally, patients with Medicaid legally cannot be charged.

-Encourage your patients not to miss an appointment rather than punish them after they do.
-It doesn’t take much effort to impact your results-something as simple as a reminder call can go a long way toward reducing your no-show rates.
+Encourage your patients not to miss their appointment rather than punish them after they do.
+It doesn’t take much effort to impact your results – something as simple as a reminder call can go a long way toward reducing your no-show rates.
 Give these tips a try and see for yourself.